switch in minutes · keep your data

 Is smolanalytics a good Umami alternative?

-Yes, if you like open-source, privacy-friendly analytics but want product analytics too. smolanalytics is one MIT-licensed Go binary — no Postgres to run — with funnels, retention, paths, cohorts, a daily verdict, and ask-in-editor via MCP.
-Cloud is $9/month (Solo) with unlimited sites and 250k events after a 14-day full trial.
+Yes, if you like open-source, privacy-friendly analytics but want product analytics too. smolanalytics is one MIT-licensed Go binary, no Postgres to run, with funnels, retention, paths, cohorts, a daily verdict, and ask-in-editor via MCP.
+Cloud is free for 14 days, then $19/month (Pro, 2M events) or $49/month (Scale, 5M), unlimited sites on every plan, after a 14-day full trial.

 Can I import my Umami data into smolanalytics?